30 #TBT VMA Looks You Probably Don't Remember

 Every year, the MTV Video Music Awards turns out some of the most extra looks, ones that are hard to forget.
-We've been there for the meat dress, the nude dress, the furkini, and the pasty — but there have been some other winners that, if you really dig deep, give you just as much of a ohmygodwhatisthat moment as the more infamous ones.
+We've been there for the meat dress, the nude dress, the furkini, and the pasty — but there have been some other winners that, if you really dig deep, they're just as ohmygodwhatisthat a moment as the more infamous ones.
 And no, we're not talking about those matchy-matchy House of Déreon ensembles that resurface every now and then.

 Ahead, you'll find Macy Gray promoting her album in the best way, Lindsay Lohan pre-Speak era, and a gratuitous Tila Tequila moment (because the '00s were a weird decade).
 Last year, artists used the show a little differently: to show some skin (we see you, Miley), squad up (you know who you are), and make a social statement (all hail pals Amber Rose and Blac Chyna).
 Fashion, unsurprisingly, was the common thread in how all those things were accomplished.
 Before Sunday's show, let's take a look at those stars and their outfits who walked the VMA red carpets many moon-men ago.